Superparamagnetic relaxometry: Localization of sources—the inverse problem

 where r0 and p are the location and dipole moment vectors of the magnetic dipole, and $\mu_{0}$ is the magnetic permeability of free space.

 For a subject containing Np sources, a minimum of 4Np measurements of the magnetic field are required to determine the coordinates and magnetic moment of each source.
 In the case where the particles have been aligned by the external magnetizing field in a particular orientation, 3Np measurements are required to obtain solutions.
 This latter situation leads to increased accuracy for finding the locations of objects as fewer variables are required in the inverse solution algorithm.
 Increased number of measurements provides an over-determined solution, increasing the localization accuracy.

-Solving the inverse problem for magnetic dipole or more complex models is performed with non-linear algorithms.
+Solving the inverse problem for magnetic dipole or more complex models is performed with nonlinear algorithms.
 The Levenberg-Marquardt algorithm is one approach to obtaining solutions to this non-linear problem.
 More complex methods are available from other biomagnetism programs.

 Coordinates and magnetic moments, for each source assumed to be present in the sample, are determined from solution of the inverse problem.